-In Erris, county Mayo 70% of farmers receive unemployment benefit and the rest draw the old age pension.
-'7 Days' speaks to people in Erris about the need for dole payments to single farmers.
+In Erris, County Mayo 70% of farmers receive unemployment benefit and the rest draw the old age pension.

 The supplement of the dole is one reason why the houses can remain open, the other is migration.
 One farmer admits,